OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/BaseDepositFacility.sol/abstract.BaseDepositFacility.md

 - This contract is not enabled
 - The caller is not an authorized operator
-- The amount is greater than the committed deposits for the operator*
+- The amount is greater than the committed deposits for the operator
+- The amount withdrawn from the vault would be zero*

 ```solidity
 function handleBorrow(IERC20 depositToken_, uint8, uint256 amount_, address recipient_)